 - Having a temperature, passing urine more frequently, or pus or blood in your urine (if the cause is an infection).

-Common causes of pain or painful lumps in the scrotum
+Causes of pain or lumps in the scrotum

 Uncommon causes of scrotal swellings or pain